subfuzion/nodehackers/2014-02/README.md

  * Download an installer from http://nodejs.org/
  * Build from source: https://github.com/joyent/node
- * Use a cloud development environment
+ * Use a cloud development environment, such as
     * Cloud9 (https://c9.io/)
     * Nitrous (https://www.nitrous.io/)